Entomological warfare: United States

 The United States seriously researched the potential of entomological warfare during the Cold War.
-The United States military developed plans for an entomological warfare facility, designed to produce 100 million yellow fever-infected mosquitoes per month.
+Labs at Fort Detrick were set up to produce 100 million yellow fever-infected mosquitoes per month deliverable by bombs or missiles.
+The facility could also breed 50 million fleas per week and later experimented with other diseases such as anthrax, cholera, dengue, dysentery, malaria, relapsing fever, and tularemia.
 A U.S. Army report titled "Entomological Warfare Target Analysis" listed vulnerable sites within the Soviet Union that the U.S. could attack using entomological vectors.
 The military also tested the mosquito biting capacity by dropping uninfected mosquitoes over U.S. cities.

 North Korean and Chinese officials leveled accusations that during the Korean War the United States engaged in biological warfare, including EW, in North Korea.
 The claim is dated to the period of the war, and has been thoroughly denied by the U.S. In 1998, Stephen Endicott and Edward Hagerman claimed that the accusations were true in their book, The United States and Biological Warfare: Secrets from the Early Cold War and Korea.
 The book received mixed reviews, some called it "bad history" and "appalling", while others praised the case the authors made.
 Other historians have revived the claim in recent decades as well.
 The same year Endicott and Hagerman's book was published Kathryn Weathersby and Milton Leitenberg of the Cold War International History Project at the Woodrow Wilson Center in Washington released a cache of Soviet and Chinese documents which revealed the North Korean claim was an elaborate disinformation campaign.

 During the 1950s the United States conducted a series of field tests using entomological weapons.
 Operation Big Itch, in 1954, was designed to test munitions loaded with uninfected fleas (Xenopsylla cheopis).
 Big Itch went awry when some of the fleas escaped into the plane and bit all three members of the air crew.
 In May 1955 over 300,000 uninfected mosquitoes (Aedes aegypti) were dropped over parts of the U.S. state of Georgia to determine if the air-dropped mosquitoes could survive to take meals from humans.
 The mosquito tests were known as Operation Big Buzz.
 Operation Magic Sword was a 1965 U.S. military operation designed to test the effectiveness of the sea-borne release of insect vectors for biological agents.
 The U.S. engaged in at least two other EW testing programs, Operation Drop Kick and Operation May Day.
 A 1981 Army report outlined these tests as well as multiple cost-associated issues that occurred with EW.
 The report is partially declassified—some information is blacked out, including everything concerning "Drop Kick"—and included "cost per death" calculations.
 The cost per death, according to the report, for a vector-borne biological agent achieving a 50% mortality rate in an attack on a city was $0.29 in 1976 dollars (approximately $1.01 today).
 Such an attack was estimated to result in 625,000 deaths.